 - Uncover hidden fees in investments with the Fee Analyzer

-As Tax Day comes upon us, you’ll know exactly where you stand financially.
+When Tax Day comes, you’ll know exactly where you stand financially.

 Personal Capital compensates Brian E. Leyde (“Author”) for providing the content contained in this blog post.
 The information and content provided herein is general in nature and is for informational purposes only.
 Individuals should contact their own professional tax advisors or other professionals to help answer questions about specific situations or needs prior to taking action based on this information.
 Tax laws and authorities are subject to change, either prospectively or retroactively, and any subsequent change could have a material impact on your situation.